Representation Theoretic Patterns in Multi-Frequency Class Averaging for Three-Dimensional Cryo-Electron Microscopy: Introduction

 \section{Introduction}

 The past decades have witnessed an emerging and continued impact of cryo-electron microscopy (cryo-EM), the Nobel Prize winning imaging technology for determining three-dimensional structures of macromolecules, on a wide range of natural scientific fields \cite{DCPK+1998,Mackinnon2004,frank2006three,HM2013,CF2015,OJ2017}.
-Compared with its predecessor, X-ray crystallography, of which the success builds upon the potentially difficult procedure of crystallization, cryo-EM produces large numbers of projection images for samples of identical molecules rapidly immobilized in a thin layer of vitreous ice.
-The projection images can be thought of as tomographic projections of many copies of an identical molecule, but with unknown and random projection directions (\emph{viewing directions}).
+Compared with its predecessor, X-ray crystallography, of which the success builds upon the potentially difficult procedure of crystallization, cryo-EM is able to image the macromolecules in their native states and produces large numbers of projection images for samples of molecules rapidly frozen in a thin layer of vitreous ice.
+The projection images can be thought of as tomographic projections of many copies of an identical molecule at unknown and random orientations.
 A major computational challenge in reconstructing the three-dimensional molecular structure from these projection images is the extremely low signal-to-noise ratio (SNR) caused by the limited allowable electron dose (so as to avoid damaging the molecule before the imaging completes).
 It is thus customary to improve the SNR by performing \emph{class averaging} --- the procedure of aligning and then averaging out projection images taken along nearby viewing directions --- from rotationally invariant pairwise comparisons of the projection images \cite{PZF1996,frank2006three}, before the downstream reconstruction workflow such as angular reconstitution \cite{VG1986,VanHell1987,SLFV+2017}.
+In addition to its scientific value, the rich geometric structure in the cryo-EM imaging model has also inspired many mathematical and algorithmic investigations \cite{Singer2011a,Gurevich2011,SS2012,SingerWu2012VDM,BSS2013,WangSinger2013,zhao2014rotationally,BSAB2014,Gao2015,bandeira2015non,HDM2016,YeLim2017,GBM2019}.